valentingol/cliconfig/docs/manipulate_configs.md

 # Manipulate configs

-To merge configs, you can use `cliconfig.merge` function.
+To merge configs, you can use `cliconfig.merge_config` function.
 It supports unflatten (or nested) dicts like `{'a': {'b': 1, 'c': 2}}`, flatten dicts like `{'a.b': 1, 'a.c': 2}`, and a mix of both.
 The dicts will be flatten before merging.
 Sometimes you can have conflicts in flatten operation for instance with